 Gluteal tendon tear MRI

 Most doctors use MRI to confirm a diagnosis of a gluteal tendon tear.
 Generally, imaging shows a tear of the fibres of the tendon.
-If the tear is full thickness, imaging often shows the tendon pulled away from the bone, also called retraction.
+If the tear is total thickness, imaging often shows the tendon pulled away from the bone, also called retraction.
 Also, a full-thickness tear can lead to wasting of the muscle, known as atrophy.

 Gluteal tendon tear treatment